FridayyAIOrg/Fridayybot-automation-new/prompt.md

 YOU: "And lastly, what are some use cases or applications of this product?"
 USER: [applications]

+YOU: "Before we proceed, would you like an AI generated image of this product photo?"
+USER: [yes/no]

 YOU: "Thank you.
 Before I proceed, can you confirm product details once more?
 [all user inputs]
 Once confirmed, it will take 30-40s to generate!"